 There are two main types of DAC systems:

-• Access control lists (ACLs) — an access control list is a document that contains information about authorized users.
+• Access control lists (ACLs): an access control list is a document that contains information about authorized users.
 This allows administrators to set rule-based access control systems for each object.
 ACLs include user identities and the privileges that each user possesses.
 They can also be linked to user groups as part of role-based access control systems.

-• Capability systems — these decentralized systems do not rely on ACLs.
+• Capability systems: these decentralized systems do not rely on ACLs.
 Instead, access is related to the identity of the object being accessed.
 For example, cryptocurrency owners can access their currency if they possess a private key.
 Imgur users can edit objects if they have the hidden URL for each image.

 Both types are discretionary.
 Object owners can change ACLs to limit or allow access and expand user privileges.
-For example, some groups may have write privileges.
+For example, some groups may have writing privileges.
 Others may only be able to read entries in a database.

 Imgur users can allow limited access to files via public links.
 Cryptocurrencies allow transactions via public keys if the owner agrees.

-Benefits and challenges of DAC
+Benefits of DAC

-• Flexibility — with DAC users can set permissions for individual objects.
+• Flexibility: with DAC users can set permissions for individual objects.
 Object owners can divide users into groups, creating fine-grained controls over access settings.
 This is not possible with mandatory access control systems.

-• Speed and efficiency — discretionary controls let information flow freely through networks.
+• Speed and efficiency: discretionary controls let information flow freely through networks.
 Users can grant object access with the click of a button.
 There is no need to create complex user profiles or clearance levels for new hires.

-• Low administrative burdens — decentralization means that object owners manage access.
+• Low administrative burdens: decentralization means that object owners manage access.
 Administrators do not need to manage access control profiles for every user, to every resource.
 Instead, users choose how to access information when they need it.

-• Simple policy management — all admins need to do is assign object access privileges to users.
+• Simple policy management: all admins need to do is assign object access privileges to users.
 With the right ACL management systems, discretionary access technology is extremely simple to use.

 These benefits make a discretionary security system appealing when speed and simplicity are priorities.
 DAC is often a good fit for smaller organizations or companies that deal with little sensitive data.
-However, discretionary access comes with some important challenges.

-• Security — most importantly, DAC is recognized as less secure than mandatory access control.
+• Security: most importantly, DAC is recognized as less secure than mandatory access control.
 Discretionary access can allow attackers to implant malware on target access points.
 Privilege creep can grant excessive access to users.
 Users might grant access too broadly.
 Or they may not understand what they are agreeing to.

-• Lack of visibility — decentralization can lead to confusion and poor administrative visibility.
+• Lack of visibility: decentralization can lead to confusion and poor administrative visibility.
 Security teams need to know who is accessing sensitive resources.
 Discretionary controls are hard to monitor and control, leading to security gaps and compliance issues.

-• Maintenance — object owners are responsible for maintaining up-to-date and relevant ACLs.
+• Maintenance: object owners are responsible for maintaining up-to-date and relevant ACLs.
 As ACLs grow and networks expand, they may become less effective.
 For instance, an access control list could include access rights for ex-employees.
 Or it might fail to change with user roles.

-• Poor data protection — security best practices suggest using centralized controls to guard the most sensitive data.
+• Poor data protection: security best practices suggest using centralized controls to guard the most sensitive data.
 Discretionary systems cannot provide the assurance organizations need to protect health or financial data.

 Discretionary access control examples